-Start with 15 minutes of soothing head and face massage followed by one full hour of relaxing body massage integrated with warmed moist towels to promote deep relaxation and finish with a wonderful 15 minutes of foot massage with luxerious foot butters all on a warmed massage table surrounded by soothing music.
-Relaxing, Nurturing and Rejuvinating.
+Start with 15 minutes of soothing head and face massage followed by one full hour of relaxing body massage integrated with warmed moist towels to promote deep relaxation and finish with a wonderful 15 minutes of foot massage with luxurious foot butters all on a warmed massage table surrounded by soothing music.
+Relaxing, Nurturing and Rejuvenating.

 Using aspects of different types of massage therapy, such as, Swedish, Myofascial, and Trigger Point Therapy or Muscle Energy Techniques, uniquely integrated into your massage session to help reduce aches and pains and relieve stress and tension.

 Myofascial release is a form of soft tissue therapy intended to eliminate pain, increase range of motion, and rebalance the entire body.
 It does this by using massage techniques to stretch the fascia and release the bonds that exist between the fascia, muscles and bones.
 Fascia is the connective tissue that connects and covers all muscles, organs, and skeletal structures of the body.
 Direct myofascial release is sometimes known as deep tissue work.
 Indirect release applies light pressure and gently stretches the fascia; this allows for increased blood circulation and relief from pain.

 Developed by physical therapist Bonnie Pruden in 1976, myotherapy involves applying focused pressure onto specific points of the body called "trigger points".
 Trigger points are places in the body that can cause pain to other areas of the body.
 For instance a trigger point on the hamstring might cause pain in the lower back.
 These trigger points are dissolved by applying direct pressure to the muscle for several seconds with either the hands, fingers, or elbows.
 Through several sessions of myotherapy, trigger points are eliminated, restoring full function and health to the body.

 Deep Tissue Massage